 You can start AllegroGraph by running: /sbin/service agraph start You can stop AllegroGraph by running: /sbin/service agraph stop

 In addition, chkconfig can be used to make AllegroGraph start when the system boots.
 For example:

 You can also use agraph-control with an RPM install.

-The tar.gz installation is more flexible, and you choose the AllegroGraph directory as part of installation (again, see Server Installation).
-The typicaly way to start and stop AllegroGraph installed from a tar.gz file is to use agraph-control.
+The tar.gz installation is more flexible, and you choose the AllegroGraph directory as part of the installation process (again, see Server Installation).
+The typical way to start and stop AllegroGraph installed from a tar.gz file is to use agraph-control.

 agraph-control is a script that can be used to start and stop AllegroGraph.
 It also can process other commands, as described below. agraph-control is located in the bin/ subdirectory of the AllegroGraph directory.
 The calling template is

 --config.
 Its value should be the path of the configuration file.
 The usual location of that file in a tar.gz install is the lib/ subdirectory of the AllegroGraph directory.
 The usual location in an RPM install is /etc/agraph/.
 The default name is agraph.cfg.